MyDNL/fresh-scroll/README.md

 Hit the "Load More..." button when you arrived at the bottom.
 Next page of records will be rendered and fetched from the server.
 Resulting html will be appended to the end of the list.
-Watch the netork tab in Dev tools.
+Watch the network tab in DevTools.

 ### Better